 Personal Services (Cosmetology, Lifestyle, and Culinary)

-Personal service trades focus on enhancing well-being and lifestyle through skills in areas like cosmetology and hair, baking and cooking, and fitness training, to name a few.
+Personal service trades focus on making us feel good through skills in areas like cosmetology and hair, baking and cooking, and fitness training (to name a few).
 Many of these would also be considered creative jobs, but also require some technical expertise with certification or licensing to provide quality services to clients.

 ?